Another Perfect Murder

 talking.
 He got heavily drunk and passed out on the sofa.
 It took me huge

-effort to drag him into the bath tub and drown him.
+effort to drag him into the bath tub and hold his head under water till he went limp.
 Drunk as he was, he put up

 only a feeble fight.